hyongbai/hyongbai.github.com/_posts/2020-04-02-Android-view-draw-dispatch-function.md

     if ((mPrivateFlags & PFLAG_DRAWING_CACHE_VALID) == 0
             || !renderNode.isValid()
             || (mRecreateDisplayList)) {
-        // Don't need to recreate the display list, just need to tell our
-        // children to restore/recreate theirs
         if (renderNode.isValid()
                 && !mRecreateDisplayList) {
             mPrivateFlags |= PFLAG_DRAWN | PFLAG_DRAWING_CACHE_VALID;
             mPrivateFlags &= ~PFLAG_DIRTY_MASK;
             dispatchGetDisplayList();
             return renderNode; // no work needed
         }

-        // If we got here, we're recreating it.
-Mark it as such to ensure that
-        // we copy in child display lists into ours in drawChild()
         // 除非手动将LAYER_TYPE改成SOFT，或者`PFLAG_INVALIDATED`被清除，`mRecreateDisplayList`将重新变为false。
         mRecreateDisplayList = true;